Diesel shortage pushes Egyptians to the brink

 The situation is so serious that Mursi held an emergency meeting with ministers about it on Tuesday night and instructed the energy minister to ensure sufficient supply, according to presidential spokesman Yasser Ali.

-Minister for Petroleum and Mineral Resources Osama Kamal said subsidising Solar, sold at a give-away price of 1.25 Egyptian pounds (12 pence) a litre, costs the government $35 million a day.
+Minister for Petroleum and Mineral Resources Osama Kamal said subsidising Solar, sold at a give-away price of 1.25 Egyptian pounds ($0.19) a litre, costs the government $35 million a day.

 Altogether, energy subsidies will cost 120 billion Egyptian pounds in the fiscal year to end-June, up from 115 billion pounds the previous year, he said.
 They account for almost all of the forecast 135 billion pound budget deficit.